jramapuram/variational_saccading/README.md

 The following runs a smaller version of the Two-Digit-Cluttered MNIST problem from the paper (images are 100x100).
 Be sure to spinup a [visdom server](https://github.com/facebookresearch/visdom) and change `YOUR_VISDOM_URL` and `YOUR_VISDOM_PORT` below to match your IP/hostname and port.

+Clone the repo with **submodules**: `git clone --recursive https://github.com/jramapuram/variational_saccading` and run the following from the downloaded repo:

 ```bash
 sh ./docker/run.sh "python main.py --seed=1234 --max-time-steps=4 --synthetic-upsample-size=100 \
 --downsample-scale=6 --window-size=64 --epochs=2000 --task=clutter --data-dir=/cluttered_mnist \